rock-core/rock-core.github.io/documentation/installation.md

 | ![OpenSuse](install/opensuse.png) | Beta state, started 2014 |
 | ![Fedora](install/fedora.png) | Last known working version 2012 |

-Feel free to ask on the mailinglist to ask for support for porting to another System.
+Feel free to ask on the mailing list to ask for support for porting to another System.
 Please let us know any experience if you are using one of the above listed OS's.

 #### Legal Comments
 This site is not affiliated with or endorsed by the Fedora Project.
 The Gentoo logo is a trademark of Gentoo Foundation Inc. and the rock-robotic framework is not part of the Gentoo project, and is not and is not directed or managed by Gentoo Foundation, Inc.
-Simliar statements are true for all listed logos and systems.
-The Rock-Robotic framework itself is independent from the operation systems and maintained on its own.
+Similar statements are true for all listed logos and systems.
+The Robot Construction Kit itself is independent from the operation systems and maintained on its own.

 ### Status for other